mk24k/TFAV/README.txt

 Info on TFAV

 TFAV is a very basic .bat and .vbs fork bomb.
-It does not deal major damage to computers, and is only a prank "virus".
+It does not deal damage to computers, and is only a prank "virus".

 TFAV is meant to be put onto a USB drive that can hold under 10kb of storage (the whole thing is 8kb), that can be put into a computer.